 "Second degree" just means the variable has an exponent of 2, like x2.
 It is the next major step after linear equations (where the exponent is 1, like x).

-You already have experience in solving, but now you can learn more!
+We already have experience in solving, but now we can learn more!

 We learned about inequalities above, now let's learn how to solve them.